-Do you have $1 million saved for a secure retirement?
+Do you have $1 million saved for retirement?

 Don’t have your million saved yet?

 The good news is there are enough other retirement rules of thumb from which to choose.